 We don’t mean to brag, but let’s face it, Sydney Harbour is one of the most beautiful sights in the world.
-But rather than trying to cram beside the tourists in Circular Quay to get your winning Instagram shot, why not snap to your heart’s content in the privacy of a waterfront hotel room?
+But rather than trying to cram beside the tourists in Circular Quay to get your winning Instagram shot, why not snap to your heart’s content in the privacy of your own Sydney waterfront hotel?

 Four Seasons Hotel Sydney